-Telephone access continues to be perceived as a problem, and we are striving to address this.
+Telephone access has improved this year, and we have worked hard to achieve this.
 During the last year we have installed a new telephone system to help us to monitor and control calls.
-We can also listen to call recordings to help us to identify where calls are 'clogging' the system, and how they can be diverted.
+We also listen to call recordings to help us to identify where calls are 'clogging' the system, and how they can be diverted.
 We have four staff on four dedicated incoming lines.
-We have also held staff training on handling calls which we hope will mean improvements for our patients.
-This year we are planning to install a call management system, as this has been suggested by our patients.
-We are currently developing a system to allow patients to book appointments online, as well as requesting repeat prescriptions.
-Hopefully this will relieve some of the pressure on the telephones.
+We have also introduced regular staff training on handling calls which we hope will mean improvements for our patients.
+We have also installed a call management system, as this had been suggested by our patients.

+Patients can now book appointments online, as well as requesting repeat prescriptions.
+Hopefully this has relieved some of the pressure on the telephones.